The First Room

 The conductor arrives.
 The room settles.
 The baton lifts.

 In the eleven seconds before the first note, something happens.
 The instruments are not yet playing.
-The audience is not yet listening.
-The music has not yet begun.
+The audience is not yet listening and the music has not begun.
 But the room has already spoken.
 The baton has already communicated: this is a room where you are required to be fully present, and where your particular voice has a place in what we are about to make together.
 The body of every musician has already heard it.
 The read has already run.
 The welcome has already been given.

 Many different voices finding relational order.
-Not sameness or uniformity, but each one giving what only it can give, received by the space, held by the structure, tuned by the discipline, free because the environment has made it free.
+Not sameness or uniformity.
+Each one giving what only it can give, received by the space, held by the structure, tuned by the discipline, free because the environment has made it free.

 I wrote this essay because I have stood at the edge of enough rooms across enough decades to know the difference between a room that is functioning and a room that is alive.

-The difference is not talent and not strategy, nor leadership style or cultural values or organisational design.
+The difference is not talent or strategy.
+It is not leadership style or cultural values or organisational design.

 It is eleven seconds.